ariellescott/homepage-signup-app/readme.md

-This is a test app that collects email addresses then redirects to URL
+This is a test app that collects email addresses then redirects to URL.